 NEW/REVISED Information and State Guidance

-NEW Governor Hochul and DOH Reopening Guidance, September 2, 2021
+Governor Hochul and DOH Reopening Guidance, September 2, 2021

 GOVERNOR HOCHUL ANNOUNCES NEW REQUIREMENTS AND GUIDANCE FOR THE SAFE REOPENING OF NEW YORK SCHOOLS